hastic-zzz/hastic-server/README.md

 ### Docker

+First of all, you should generate [API key](http://docs.grafana.org/tutorials/api_org_token_howto/) in your Grafana instance.

+Without API key hastic-server will not be able to use your datasources.

-Example running hastic-server in Docker:
+Example of running hastic-server in Docker:

 ```
 docker build -t hastic-server .